FFuenzalid/scripted_nmap/README.md

-# SCRIPTED_NMAP: a fastest way to scan vulnerabilities over a network
+# MassVMap: a fastest way to scan vulnerabilities over a network
 ---------------------------------------------------------------------

-this script accelerates nmap vulners script by previously filtering a network via masscan fast scan then for every occurrency of masscan executes nmap over it with the vulners script this allow a fastest way to scan large networks for CVE's
+this script accelerates nmap vulners script by previously filtering a the network scan via a masscan fast scan then for every occurrency of masscan executes nmap over it with the vulners script then it will append all of the data founded to a TXT file (this will change in the future i want a JSON as output) this allow a fastest way to scan large networks for CVE's

 ## Dependencies